w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 :::

-NFTs is a [FRAME pallet](https://polkadot.js.org/docs/substrate/extrinsics#nfts) currently deployed on Westmint, which provides a multitude of functions to interact with NFTs.
+NFTs is a [FRAME pallet](https://polkadot.js.org/docs/substrate/extrinsics#nfts) currently deployed on Westmint testnet and {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Asset Hub, which provides a multitude of functions to interact with NFTs.

 The pallet comes with a new way to configure NFTs, as well as configure collections and items.
 Pallet-level [feature flags](https://github.com/paritytech/substrate/pull/12367) allow disabling